jessepav/lacygoill-wiki-backup/tmux/environment.md

 ###
 ## What can `-r` do that `-u` can't?

-`-r` can  remove a variable  from the environment of  all shells started  in the current session, even if it's in the tmux global environment.
+`-r` can remove a variable from the  environment of all processes started in the current session, even if it's in the tmux global environment.

     $ tmux setenv -r WINDOWID